dqhendricks/simple-fetch-wrapper-ts/README.md

 # simple-fetch-wrapper-ts
-This TS utility module abstract away some of the common additional fetch-related code.
+This TS utility module abstracts away some of the common additional fetch-related code.

 * Passes errors back as Promise rejections.
 * Seamlessly allows both Object or FormData request bodies.